dsc-kls-git/Firebase20/README.md

  3. CONFIGURING THE REAL-TIME Database in Firebase

- Open the Firebase Console https://console.firebase.google.com click on Database which is just below the Authentication tab.
+ Open the Firebase Console https://console.firebase.google.com

+ click on 'Database' which is just below the 'Authentication' tab.

- Now, create a database under it using 'create database' and select 'test mode' Your dont have to enter any fields.
+ Now, create a database under it using 'create database' and select 'test mode'

+ Your dont have to enter any fields.

- After this, You will see a database control panel appereed to your screen.
+ After this, You will see a database control panel appeared to your screen.

  Now, on the Top where 'Database' is wriiten, there must be something like 'Cloud Firestore'.
 Click on it to change it to Real-Time Database.

  After this, do the coding part.